-- a.
-Sovereigns (Central / State Governments) - b.
+- b.
 Sovereign entities like ECGC, CGTSI - c.
-Banks and Primary Dealers with a lower risk weight than the counter party

-Other entities rate AA (-) or better.
+Banks and Primary Dealers with a lower risk weight than the counter party Other entities rate AA (-) or better.
 This would include guarantee cover provided by parent, subsidiary and affiliate companies when they have lower risk weight than the obligor.
-The rating of the guarantor should be an entity rating which has factored in all the liabilities and commitments (including guarantees) of the entity.

-1.5 Information on market / credit risk concentrations within the mitigation taken by the Bank
+The rating of the guarantor should be an entity rating which has factored in all the liabilities and commitments (including guarantees) of the entity. - 1.5 Information on market / credit risk concentrations within the mitigation taken by the Bank

 Majority of financial collaterals held by the Bank are by way of own deposits, government securities, Gold, Life Insurance Policies and other approved securities like NSC, KVP etc. Bank does not envisage market liquidity risk in respect of financial collaterals except in Gold and Units of Mutual Funds.
 Bank does not have exposure collateralized through units of eligible Mutual Funds.
-Personal loan exposures fully secured only by Gold comes to 6.97% of total gross credit risk exposures, in which Bank is maintaining adequate margin (minimum 20% to 25%) on value of securities.
-Risk mitigation by gold is also taken in the form of agricultural gold loans to the tune of 3.36% of gross credit exposure.
-Each and every exposure is reviewed/renewed/closed within a maximum period of 12 months stipulated for such exposures.
+Personal loan exposures fully secured only by Gold comes to 6.18% of total gross credit exposures, in which Bank is maintaining adequate margin (minimum 20% to 25%) on value of securities.
+Risk mitigation by gold is also taken in the form of agricultural gold loans to the tune of 3.79% of gross credit exposure.
 Bank could successfully manage the risks posed by sudden reduction in gold price in the recent past.
 Measures warranted by the situation were timely taken.
 Bank has not experienced any significant market liquidity risk in Gold.
 Overall, financial collaterals do not have any issue in realization.

 Concentration on account of collateral is also relevant in the case of land & building.
-Except in the case of housing loan to individuals, land and building is considered only as an additional security.
+Except in the case of housing loan to individuals and Loan Against Property (LAP), land and building is considered only as an additional security.
 As land and building is not recognized as eligible collateral under Standardized Approach, its value is not reduced from the amount of exposure in the process of computation of capital charge, and is used only in the case of housing loan to individuals and non performing assets to determine the appropriate risk weight.
 As such, there is no concentration risk on account of nature of collaterals.